mecid/mecid.github.io/_posts/2023-03-15-performance-testing-in-swift-using-xctest-framework.md

 }
 ```

-As you can see in the example above, we create an instance of the XCTMemoryMetric type to measure only memory usage.
-There are a bunch of available metric types like XCTApplicationLaunchMetric, XCTMemoryMetric, XCTCPUMetric, XCTStorageMetric, XCTClockMetric, and XCTOSSignpostMetric.
+As you can see in the example above, we create an instance of the *XCTMemoryMetric* type to measure only memory usage.
+There are a bunch of available metric types like *XCTApplicationLaunchMetric*, *XCTMemoryMetric*, *XCTCPUMetric*, *XCTStorageMetric*, *XCTClockMetric*, and *XCTOSSignpostMetric*.

 > To learn about the Page Object pattern I've used in the example above, take a look at my ["UI Testing using Page Object pattern in Swift"](/2021/03/24/ui-testing-using-page-object-pattern-in-swift/) post.